 Calphalon 5-inch Santoku Knife – $24.99

 This is the spiralizer I use to make zoodles, and I love it!
 It’s much more affordable than the pricy Kitchenaid versions (although those look amazing and I’d love to have one someday).
-This thing totally does the trick, it’s easy to use and it doesn’t take up too much space.
+This baby totally does the trick, it’s easy to use and it doesn’t take up too much space.
 It has three different attachments so you can make thin, thick or ribbon-cut spirals.
 I mostly use it for zucchini noodles, but I have also used yellow squash, and even sweet potatoes to make curly fries!

 I didn’t think I needed one of these, but then I saw my friend Aubrey of Kale Kouture making Kodiak Cakes pancake bites all the time, and I decided it was necessary.
 Go check out her recipe, buy a mini muffin tin, and thank me later.

-I have a huge Ninja blender that I use for things like protein pancakes or banana nut blender muffins, but it takes up quite a bit of space.
-This blender is really nice to have around for making smoothies because it’s compact and you can take the cup to-go.
+I have a huge Ninja blender that I use for things like protein pancakes & banana nut blender muffins & black bean brownies, but it takes up quite a bit of space.
+This blender is amazing for making smoothies because it’s compact and you can take the cup to-go.
 There’s a lot less clean up and all of the pieces are dishwasher safe.
-It also does a really great job of blending things up.
+It does a really great job of blending things up, especially for the price!!
 We absolutely love our Magic Bullet!

-OXO Food Storage Pop Containers— $11.99-19.99 depending on the size
+OXO Food Storage Pop Containers— $39.99

 I use these to store a variety of different foods and keep them fresh in my pantry, including pasta, homemade trail mix, rolled oats, whole wheat flour, etc. They also make your pantry look so much more organized than a bunch of random food containers!